ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 ## Using a 2-Independent-Sample T-Test

 The first method, and perhaps the most simplest method I used was a **2-independent-sample t-test**.
 This method checks to see if two population means(averages) are equal.
-Or specific to this case, it checks to see if the mean of followers gained for _streamers who stream a lot_ is equal to the mean of followers gained for _streamers who dont stream a lot_.
+Or specifically for this case, it checks to see if the mean of _followers_gained_ for _streamers who stream a lot_ is equal to the mean of _followers_gained_ for _streamers who dont stream a lot_.
 This is called the null hypothesis.
 There is also an alternate hypothesis where it says the population means aren't equal.
 We test to see if we can reject or fail to reject the null hypothesis or accept the alternate hypothesis.
 You can find the null and alternate hypothesis below:

-- H0:μ1=μ2
+- H0:μ_streamers who stream a lot_=μ_streamers who dont stream a lot_

-- Ha:μ1≠μ2
+- Ha:μ_streamers who stream a lot_≠μ_streamers who dont stream a lot_

 However in order to conduct this test, we would need to classify how many hours is considered a lot for streamers.
 Using the baseline provided by Lifewire of 5 hours a day, we can estimate that _streamers who stream a lot_ probably stream 5 hours a day, or more than 1303.57 hours a year.
 So I feature engineered another variable _"Streams_a_lot"_, which assigned a _0_ to streamers who didn't stream more than 1303.57 hours a year and a _1_ to streamers who streamed more than 1303.57 hours a year.